Furnitech Luxe Launches New Boho Collection of Eco-Friendly Furniture | www.lokmattimes.com

 Furnitech Luxe Launches New Boho Collection of Eco-Friendly Furniture

-PNN Pune (Maharashtra) [India], November 30: Furnitech Luxe, India's leading manufacturer of premium upholstered furniture unveils the newest Boho ...
+Furnitech Luxe Pune (Maharashtra) [India], December 1: Furnitech Luxe, India's leading manufacturer of premium upholstered furniture unveils the newest Boho ...

-Pune (Maharashtra) [India], November 30: Furnitech Luxe, India's leading manufacturer of premium upholstered furniture unveils the newest Boho collection of eco-friendly furniture, adding a touch of style to this festive winter season.
-The collection is made entirely of reusable fabrics recycled out of plastic PET bottles, sustainable materials, VOC-free adhesives, and breathable foam made out of 100 per cent natural rubber plant, making it an absolute eco-friendly furniture line.
+Pune (Maharashtra) [India], December 1: Furnitech Luxe, India's leading manufacturer of premium upholstered furniture unveils the newest Boho collection of eco-friendly furniture, adding a touch of style to this festive winter season.
+The collection is made entirely of reusable fabrics recycled out of plastic PET bottles, sustainable materials, VOC-free adhesives, and breathable foam made out of 100% natural rubber plant, making it an absolute eco-friendly furniture line.
 The Boho collection is the perfect way to add a touch of eco-friendly luxury to your home.
 Each piece is designed with a unique bohemian flair, featuring vibrant colors, bold patterns, and natural materials.
 The collection is perfect for those who want to include some bohemian style to their home while also being environmentally conscious.

 Bohemian style is a free-spirited aesthetic that mixes different cultures and artistic expressions into an eclectic style with an emphasis on organic elements and nature, expressing your individuality and creating a space that is both comfortable and stylish.
 The newest collection features a variety of bohemian-inspired furniture, each piece is made with high-quality materials and construction, ensuring that you can enjoy beautiful furniture without harming the environment.